mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 Fuzz testing or "fuzzing" is a way of finding bugs in software by randomly generating input data and checking to see if the input causes the target application to crash.

-For example, if you wanted to test a program that resized JPEG images, the workflow would look like this:
+For example, to test a program that resized JPEG images, the workflow would look like this:

-1. Take a set of valid and/or malformed JPEG image files.
+1. Take a set of valid and/or malformed JPEG files.
 1. Randomly select one of the input files and randomly mutate it (flip some bits, add some data, delete some data).
 1. Feed the mutated input file to the image resizing program.
 1. If the mutated input caused the program to crash or hang, save the input for later analysis.